Impeachment resolution shortens trial's opening arguments to two days per side

 The timeline laid out in the Kentucky Republican's four-page organizing resolution, which was obtained by CNN, is a break from the impeachment trial of President Bill Clinton, when the 24 hours were split over a four-day period.

-Democrats are opposed to McConnell's schedule, which House Democratic aides say is an effort to "conceal the President's misconduct in the dark of night."
+Democrats oppose McConnell's schedule, which House Democratic aides said Monday was an effort to "conceal the President's misconduct in the dark of night."

 "It's clear Sen. McConnell is hell-bent on making it much more difficult to get witnesses and documents and intent on rushing the trial through," Senate Minority Leader Chuck Schumer of New York said in a statement.
 "On something as important as impeachment, Senator McConnell's resolution is nothing short of a national disgrace."